 Just like your phone and your computer’s operating system, your website requires maintenance.
-Every month it seems my phone and computer requires a major software update.
+Every month it seems my phone and computer require a major software update.
 Your WordPress website needs the same care and attention so it can be online all the time to showcase your products & services.

 Hackers target WordPress more than any other platform online.
 WordPress has a 60% website market share of content management systems and 52,000+ available plugins that can be hacked.
 It is just too big of a target for hackers to ignore.